kartonfarkas/api_docs/source/suite/emails/email_create.rst

      - string
      - Text source of the email
      -
+   * - external_event_id*
+     - int
+     - External event ID for the email
+     - Email campaign with an *External Event* recipient source is created.
    * - filter*
      - int
      - Segment ID for the email